Naming a Boat - Great Tips for a Great Name

 It’s all in the name.
 Or is it?

 When it comes to naming your boat, there is a long-standing tradition in the nautical world, one steeped in history and one of great importance dating back centuries.
 It’s based on superstition and safe passage.
-The process of naming one’s boat is not to be taken lightly.
+The process of naming one’s vessel is a boat ownership right of passage that ensures good luck and is not to be taken lightly.

 Buying a boat is a HUGE event; just ask any boat owner.
 Now that you have your boat, it needs a name.
 Boat names vary and many boat owners take great pride and creativity when selecting the perfect name.
 Boat names can range from quirky and fun, to meaningful or inspirational.

-In this blog, we’ll give you tips on finding the best name for your boat, the history of boat naming, and how to celebrate properly.
+In this blog, we’ll give you tips on how to name your boat by understanding the history of boat naming, finding the best name for you and celebrating properly.

 Why Name Your Boat?